simonthum/git-sync/README.md

 The flow is roughly:

-1. sanity checks

-You don't want to do this in the middle of a rebase
+1. sanity checks.
+You don't want to do this in the middle of a rebase.

-2. Check for new files

-exit if there are, unless allowed in config
+2. Check for new files; exit if there are, unless allowed in config.

-2. check for auto-commitable changes
+3. Check for auto-commitable changes.

-3. perform auto-commit
+4. perform auto-commit

-3. one more check for leftover changes / general tidyness
+5. one more check for leftover changes / general tidyness

-4. fetch upstream
+6. fetch upstream

-5. Relate upstream to ours

-    ahead -> push
-    behind -> pull
-    diverged -> rebase, then push
+7. Relate upstream to ours.
+If ahead, push.
+If behind, pull.
+If diverged, rebase, then push.

-6. At exit, check sync state once more
+6. At exit, assert sync state once more just to be safe.

 On the first invocation, `git-sync` will ask you to whitelist the current branch for sync using git config.
 This has to be done once for